My Sweet Minx, Her Glamour Portrait, 1988

 The process of searching for an agent led me into the several ways of trying to tell about the book crisply and briefly.
 That quick, few sentences of summary thing?
 It never did seem to stick with me, LOL:

 Meow, Y’all! is primarily about communication between animals and humans.
 My husband and I are sixties-era, offbeat Southerners.
 At our home in the deep woods of Alabama, domestic cat rescue is now a great part of our lives.
 We must learn to translate the constant, wordless cat-to-human dialogues and diatribes of feline individualists who open with “meow”, and then take ‘center porch’ to get their ‘druthers across to us.
 Every cat who comes to claim us, schools us in feline language; each has a story to disclose.
 I revel in the felines’ repertoire of expressions, posturings, and vocalizations they use to make contact with their fellow cats and to maintain their loving bonds with us.
 Strict behavioral interpretation will translate these actions; a dash of light anthropomorphism and some Southern conversational idioms help to get the stories told and the meanings across.
-There will be eleven main cat characters over the years, a supporting cast owned by friends or my Mom, and those cats (and some dogs) we fostered and homed.
-The cast of cat main characters includes: Ligeia, Yeti, Cullen, The Minx, Kudzu, SpottaLee, Gray Cat, Orange Cat, Minou, Pretty Girl, and MochaBud.
-The group we have the longest, for twelve years together, includes: My sweetheart black girlkitty, bold and mischievous, who sets the pace for the entire group; the big tuxie, a comedian and flirt who plays practical jokes on the females and has a crush on the black kitty; the talkative petite calico with the movie star personality, and the smaller tuxie, a studious and thoughtful cat who learns to fetch paper wads on his own and teaches us to crumple and toss them on cue.
+There will be fifteen main cat characters over the years, a supporting cast owned by friends or my Mom, and those cats (and some dogs) we fostered and homed.
+The cat group we have the longest, for twelve years together, includes: My sweetheart black girlkitty, bold and mischievous, who sets the pace for the entire group; the big tuxie, a comedian and flirt who plays practical jokes on the females and has a crush on the black kitty; the talkative petite calico with the movie star personality, and the smaller tuxie, a studious and thoughtful cat who learns to fetch paper wads on his own and teaches us to crumple and toss them on cue.

 This book is a multifaceted romp in deep wilderness living.
 It blends observations of the changing South from the sixties to the present, the lyricism of making a home in a forest Paradise, and the celebration of the ways humans and animals are always fine tuning their common chords.
 Here, biographies of humans and cats intertwine, and examinations of natural history, zoology, poetry, and music illuminate the stories.
 All paths lead eventually, towards a deeper sense of harmony and belonging.
 Few cat books are set in the Deep South, making this a stand out work in the thriving field of animal writing.
-As far as I know there is no other Deep South cat narrative outside of My Cat, Spit McGee, by Mississippi writer Willie Morris.
+As near as I can tell at this time, there is no other Deep South real-life nonfiction cat narrative outside of My Cat, Spit McGee, by Mississippi writer Willie Morris.

 This section is on why I, and I alone, am qualified to write this book, in case you were (grin) wondering: